IBM/rulebenchmark/README.md

 # rule-mining
-Code related to AI challenge 4190
+Some notebooks related to AI challenge 4190